UCL-Biosciences/Biosciences-Comp-Support/README.md

 We can process and analyse some datasets for you.
 Fully reproducible and completely free.

 ### Available pipelines
 We can run nf-core pipelines on your data.
 These are gold-standard, automated, reproducible analysis pipelines maintained by the bioinformatics community.
-You provide the data, a samplesheet and some additional info, then we run the pipeline and return the results.
+You provide the data, a samplesheet and some additional info then we run the pipeline and return the results.

 | Pipeline | Application | Status |
 |---|---|---|